PKU-SEC-Lab/dac-sdc-2024/_pages/info.md

   * [FAQs]({% link _pages/faq.md %})

 ### Previous Contest Winning Designs
-*Note:* These are designs for the FPGA contest, and were for a different image detection problem/dataset than this year.
+*Note:* These are designs for the GPU and FPGA contest, and were for a different image detection problem/dataset than this year.

   * 2023: <https://github.com/PKU-SEC-Lab/dac-sdc-2023-designs>
   * 2022: <https://github.com/jgoeders/dac_sdc_2022_designs>